 Smart Font Features

-The User-selectable font features are demonstrated using .woff support on this page: Scheherazade Features Demo.
+The User-selectable font features are demonstrated using .woff support on this page: Scheherazade New Features Demo.

 Language-specific features are generally turned on by selecting text in an application and setting the language.
 In English, you can select English UK or English US and different spelling rules are applied depending on which one is selected.
 The same is true for other languages.
 Besides spelling rules, setting a language can also affect font behavior.
-Scheherazade has a set of default behaviors.
+Scheherazade New has a set of default behaviors.
 However, it also contains OpenType and Graphite smart font code to change the behavior based on language selection.
-In Scheherazade there are language-specific features for four languages.
-These are Kurdish, Rohingya, Sindhi and Urdu.
+In Scheherazade New there are language-specific features for six languages.
+These are Kurdish, Kyrgyz, Rohingya, Sindhi, Urdu, and Wolof.

 Unfortunately, the UI needed to access the language-specific behavior is not yet present in many applications.
-Microsoft Word 2013 supports language-specific behavior for Sindhi and Urdu (but not Kurdish or Rohingya).
-LibreOffice supports three of the languages (all but Rohingya) supported by Scheherazade.
+LibreOffice and Microsoft Word 2016 support language-specific behavior for Kurdish, Sindhi and Urdu (but not Kyrgyz, Rohingya or Wolof).
 Some Harfbuzz-based apps, e.g., XeTeX, can access language-specific behavior.

 In addition to the language-specific variants shown above, there are other Arabic character shape differences in the Arabic script.
 These can be accessed by using Graphite features or the OpenType Character Variants feature.
 The document below can be downloaded in order to see all the user-selectable font features that are available in the font.
 The feature names, feature ids, settings and examples are provided.

 End of Ayah (U+06DD), Disputed End of Ayah (U+08E2), and subtending marks (U+0600..U+0605)